syedkhubaib-analyst/echo-attire-business-analytics/README.md

 ## 🙋 About

-Built as a Data Analyst / Business Analyst portfolio project to demonstrate the full workflow from raw data to a decision-ready dashboard.
+Built as a Data Analyst, Business Analyst project to demonstrate the full workflow from raw data to a decision-ready dashboard.